What's the Best Rubber Workout Floor?

 Are Rubber Interlocking Tiles Good for Workouts?

-The 1/4-Inch Geneva Rubber Tile offers an easy-to-install interlocking edge.
-As each piece measures 18 by 18 inches and weighs 2.85 pounds, some installers find this format easier to maneuver into place than a heavy rubber roll or mat.
+The 1/4-Inch Rubber Tile Interlocks with Borders offers an easy-to-install interlocking edge.
+As each piece measures 25 by 25 inches and weighs 5.70 pounds, some installers find this format easier to maneuver into place than a heavy rubber roll or mat.

-At 1/4 inches in thickness, these tiles still have enough thickness to work in a room with a home gym.
-They can support the weight of exercise equipment, while protecting the subflooring.
+At 1/4 inch in thickness, these tiles still have enough thickness to work in a room with a home gym.
+They can support the weight of exercise equipment while protecting the subflooring.

 For those who want a finished look in the flooring, these tiles ship with flat border pieces that connect to the puzzle edges up against a wall or around the exterior of an island installation.